sannylin325/Python-JAVA-C-Projects/README.md

     - *number_checker.py* ────── Check if input number is perfect / abundant / dificient number.
     - *triangular_checker.py* ────── Check if input number is a triangular number or not (using while-loop, until exit number is entered).
     - *narcissistic_checker.py* ────── Check if input number is a narcissistic number or not (using while-loop, until exit number is entered).
-    - *rocket.py* ────── Draw a rocket image with constants by for-loop.
+    - *rocket.py* ────── Print a rocket image with constants by for-loop.
     - *caesar_decipher.py* ────── Encrypted and decrypted strings with alphabet order changed by selected number.
     - *complement.py* ────── Uses string manipulation to find the complement strand of a DNA sequence.
     - *☆☆☆ hangman_ext.py* ────── Hangman game with punctuation images (using while-loop, string manipulation, random, and so on.)
-    - *name_sq.py* ────── Print out the square pattern of the given name.
+    - *name_sq.py* ────── Print the square pattern of the given name on console.
     - *similarity.py* ────── Compare best match of short dna sequence and long dna sequence.
     - *fire.py* ────── Detects the pixels that are recognized as fire and highlights them for better observation.
     - *mirror_lake.py* ────── Creates a mirror lake vibe by placing an inverse image of mt-rainier.jpg below the original one.